PLIP: Language-Image Pre-training for Person Representation Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel language-image pre-training framework for learning discriminative person representations and build a large-scale image-text person dataset SYNTH-PEDES by image captioning technology.
-Equipped with our pre-trained models without bells and whistles, we push many existing methods to a higher level.
-Also, without any specific dataset training, our model can be competitive with many fully-supervised methods.
-All the experiments show the great versatility and transferability of our proposed approach in a wide range of person understanding tasks.
+In this paper, we propose a novel language-image self-supervised person representation learning framework named PLIP, which consists of three well-motivated pretext tasks.
+Also, we build a large-scale real-scenario image-text person dataset SYNTH-PEDES by auto-captioning procedures.
+We achieve good generic person representation learning by utilizing PLIP and SYNTH-PEDES.
+Equipped with our pre-trained models, we push many existing methods to a much higher level without bells and whistles.
+We hope that our simple and effective framework can inspire researchers to devote further attention to this area.